percona/pxb-docs/docs/features.md

 * Performs throttling based on the number of IO operations per second

-* Skips secondary index pages and recreates them when a compact backup is prepared

 * Exports individual tables from a full InnoDB backup

 Percona XtraBackup automatically uses backup locks, a lightweight alternative to `FLUSH TABLES WITH READ LOCK` available in Percona Server, to copy non-InnoDB data.
 This operation avoids blocking DML queries that modify InnoDB tables.